Language selection

 Property crime includes Mischief, Theft, Break and Enters, Fraud, Traffic Stolen Goods, and Arson.

-Saskatchewan RCMP officers are investigating almost 12,000 more property crimes than they were 10 years ago.
-Of the total property crime in 2023, Mischief offences account for 58% and Theft offences accounted for 21% in Saskatchewan RCMP jurisdiction.
+Saskatchewan RCMP officers are investigating almost 9,000 more property crimes per year than they were 10 years ago.
+Of the total property crime offences reported to Saskatchewan RCMP in 2024, Mischief offences accounted for 60% and Theft offences accounted for 20%.

-• North District: accounted for 54% of the total property crime reported
+• North District: accounted for 49% of the total property crime

-• Central District: accounted for 26% of the total property crime reported
+• Central District: accounted for 30% of the total property crime

-• South District: accounted for 20% of the total property crime reported
+• South District: accounted for 21% of the total property crime

-• Saskatchewan RCMP (overall) reports of property crime offences have increased 33% in the last 10 years
+• Saskatchewan RCMP (overall) property crime offences have increased 22% in the last 10 years

-• North District reports of property crime offences have increased 43% in the last 10 years, a 27% increase since 2020 alone
+• North District property crime offences have increased 31% in the last 10 years

-• Central District reports of property crime offences have increased 27% in the last 10 years
+• Central District property crime offences have increased 15% in the last 10 years

-• South District reports of property crime offences have increased 19% in the last 10 years
+• South District property crime offences have increased 16% in the last 10 years

 Chart 12: Property crime 10-year trend